tiprankstipranks

 Our estimated addressable market is subject to inherent challenges and uncertainties.
 If we have overestimated the size of our addressable market or the various markets in which we operate, our future growth opportunities may be limited.

-Our Total Available Market ("TAM") is based on publicly available third-party market research and internal estimates regarding the size of our markets, is subject to significant uncertainty and is based on assumptions that may not prove to be accurate.
-We base the TAM for our business on our current core markets, biosimulation, regulatory science, and market access.
-These estimates may change or prove to be inaccurate.
-While we believe the information on which we base our TAM is generally reliable, such information is inherently imprecise.
-In addition, our expectations, assumptions and estimates of future opportunities are necessarily subject to a high degree of uncertainty and risk due to a variety of factors, including those described herein.
+Our Total Available Market ("TAM") is based on publicly available third-party market research and internal estimates regarding the size of our markets, is subject to significant uncertainty and change, and is based on assumptions that may not prove to be accurate or continuing.
+We have based the TAM for our business on our current core markets, biosimulation, regulatory science, and market access, which may change from time to time as our strategy evolves.
+While we believe the information on which we base our TAM is generally informative, such expectations, assumptions and estimates are inherently imprecise.
+As such, our expectations, assumptions and estimates of future opportunities are necessarily subject to a high degree of uncertainty and risk due to a variety of factors, including those described herein.
 If third-party or internally generated data prove to be inaccurate or if we make errors in our assumptions based on that data, our future growth opportunities may be affected.
-If our TAM, or the size of any of the various markets in which we operate, proves to be inaccurate, our future growth opportunities may be limited and there could be a material adverse effect on our prospects, business, financial condition and results of operations.
+If our TAM, or the size of any of the various markets in which we operate, proves to be inaccurate, our future growth opportunities may be limited and there could be a material adverse effect on our business, financial condition and results of operations.

 Debt & Financing - Risk 1